hipnologo/pdf2anki/README.md

 # pdf2anki

-`pdf2anki` is a Python application that enables you to generate Anki flashcards questions from PDF files utilizing the power of OpenAI.
+`pdf2anki` is a Python application that enables you to generate Anki flashcards questions from PDF files utilizing the power of OpenAI ChatGPT.

 ## Prerequisites